History of ELCM

 A BRIEF HISTORY OF THE ELCM

-The Church has grown from its humble beginnings as an outreach for missionaries to 20 congregations, 10 outreaches and 4 institutions with 16 Pastors, 4 evangelists, and many church workers.
+The Church has grown from its humble beginnings as a diaspora community from India and an outreach for missionaries to twenty-six congregations, four outreaches and a few well established Diakonia institutions with pastors, evangelists, Deaconess and church workers.
+At present, in 2024, four seminarians are pursuing their theological education at Seminari Theoloji Malaysia (STM).

 The Structure of the ELCM

 Christian faith is a personal relationship with Jesus Christ as Lord and Saviour.
-But God calls christians into local Churches so that faith may be strengthened in fellowship with other believers.
-This is the purpose of membership in a Christian congregation and the wider fellowship of an organized church.
+But God calls Christians into local congregations so that faith may be strengthened in fellowship with other believers.
+This is the purpose of membership in a Christian congregation and the wider fellowship of an organised church.

 The Congregation